leonine90/Resumix/README.md

 - **Professional Headshot**: Support for profile pictures
 - **Print-Friendly**: Optimized for printing with proper page breaks
 - **Responsive Design**: Works well on different screen sizes
-- **Import/Export Resume Data**: Easily export your resume as a JSON file using the sidebar controls
+- **Import/Export Resume Data**: Easily export your resume as a JSON file using Resumix's sidebar controls
 - **📄 Smart Resume Import**: Paste resume text or JSON data and let the system automatically convert it to the proper format with intelligent section visibility management
 - **📁 File Upload Support**: Drag and drop or browse to upload resume files (.txt, .rtf, .doc, .docx, .pdf) with automatic text extraction and AI processing
 - **🎯 AI Job Optimizer**: Tailor your resume to specific job postings by completely rewriting Summary and Experience achievements to match job requirements, with intelligent keyword bolding and structure preservation